 Isn’t it amazing?
 I’m SO jealous, although I actually wouldn’t want quite that big of a greenhouse because I would be SO incredibly busy!! :) (That’s lettuce you see up in the front growing.)

-Not only did we get to tour all of their greenhouses but we also had the opportunity to get hands-on and plant our own seedlings.
+Not only did we get to tour all of the Farmtek greenhouses but we also had the opportunity to get hands-on and plant our own seedlings.
 It was so simple – just place the seedlings which were grown in rock wool and squeeze them down into the holes.
 The entire set up will have small tubes flooding water into the bottom to feed the plants.

 We also got to harvest our own lettuce to take home for dinner!
 Aren’t those lettuce HUGE!?

-Another absolutely incredible thing that I got to learn about and really wanted (even though I have no need of it!) was these hydroponic systems called fodder where you can grow grasses, barley, etc. People are actually growing grass in these and feeding hundreds of heads of cattle!
+Another absolutely incredible thing that I got to learn about at the Farmtek greenhouse and really wanted (even though I have no need of it!) was these hydroponic systems called fodder where you can grow grasses, barley, etc. People are actually growing grass in these and feeding hundreds of heads of cattle!
 In just 6 days the grass is ready to pull up and you can just roll it up in a huge mat – it’s just amazing!

 These simple tables are called an ebb and flow hydroponic method where basically those plants are just floating in styrofoam or rock wool bricks and water fills up in it and slowly drains throughout the day.